cscorley/dissertation/chapters/1_introduction/2_motivation.md

 kept up-to-date with the source code as work is being done.

 **Thesis Statement**
-:    Training online topic models on software repositories is novel, feasible, and usable in multiple contexts.
+:    Training online topic models on software repositories is feasible and usable in multiple contexts.